rtuck99/openhab-binding/com.qubular.openhab-binding-vicare-bundle/README.md

 Changelog
 ---------

+### 3.4.3

+* Issue #45 Change iotServerUri configuration parameter so that it doesn't include the API version
+* Issue #43 Support gas consumption statistics reporting in kWh.
+  Upgrade note: Existing gas consumption statistics Items may need to be recreated in order to output in kWh.

 ### 3.4.2

 * Issue #39 Location of the response capture file is now shown in the bridge properties.
 * Issue #38 Support for heating.dhw.charging
 * Issue #40 Support heating.compressors.n.statistics for load classes